priyanks179/text-summarizer/README.md

 #                                                           TEXT SUMMARIZER

-## In this text summerizer 9 features are hand picked from text that includes
+## In this text summarizer 9 features are hand picked from text that includes

 1.Number of thematic words